 So when our client got home, she knew she might be facing significant punishment and a conviction for a crime of dishonesty.
 She became anxious as to the consequences this might have for her job as a loan consultant.

 She called Greg Hill & Associates and immediately spoke with Greg Hill, who listened to her describe what happened and how she was worried about losing her job.
-Greg suggested that the client immediately take an online shoplifting prevention course, such as those offered by Tom Wilson Counseling, Logan Associates or the National Association of Shoplifting Prevention.
+Greg suggested that the client immediately take an online shoplifting prevention course, such as those offered by Tom Wilson Counseling, Logan Services or the National Association of Shoplifting Prevention.

 Greg also described how judicial diversion might be available for her to “earn a dismissal,” but that it was up to the judge and the judge may decide against this upon learning that this was in fact not her first time shoplifting at Costco.
 Greg then also described how the prosecutor may allow amendment of the complaint to allege trespassing (Penal Code § 602(m)) so that the client could avoid a conviction for a crime of dishonesty on her record.